 Gain access to trust funds, grants and other forms of compensation for you or your loved ones.Get Help Now

 Many J.T.
-Thorpe employees who worked with refractory materials were subjected to long-term occupational asbestos exposure, which increased their risk of developing asbestos-related diseases such as pleural mesothelioma and asbestosis later in life.
+Thorpe employees who worked with refractory materials were subjected to long-term occupational asbestos exposure, which increased their risk of developing asbestos-related diseases such as mesothelioma and asbestosis later in life.
 Employees of the businesses that contracted J.T.
 Thorpe have also suffered asbestos exposure while working in proximity to J.T.
 Thorpe’s installations.